 Three weeks after Tyler’s passing, I was out doing the milking (a great place to get inspiration!).
 I was pleading with God for help, as I had been immobilized by Tyler's death.
 I felt overwhelmingly heavy, the voices in my head compelling me to feel that I was somehow responsible.
 I was so depressed that I hadn't been able to go to work for three weeks.
 Then I heard a voice in my head saying, "He's My son first.
 He is in My hands and I have a plan for him."
 And that was the first time I felt free.
 The burden I had been carrying was lifted, and I was now able to move forward with peace.
 Then I felt I heard Tyler saying: “Dad, you need to work with people that are struggling.
 You work on that side, and I’ll work on this side, and we’ll work together.”
 I didn’t know exactly who he was talking about at that moment, or what it meant, but it was my desire to continue the work we had been doing at the ranch.

 I told my wife, Julie, about the experience.
 The next day, my good friend Ron (we taught seminary and institute together) called me out of the blue.
 He had been running a boys’ ranch in southern Arizona for a few years, and I hadn’t talked to him for over a year.
 He said “Greg!
 What are you doing these days?
 I really need you down here!”

 Of course, we said yes.

-Living gospel principles has carried us through the many challenges we have experienced over the years.
+Our relationship with God has carried us through the many challenges we have experienced over the years.
 I am so grateful to have had these experiences, for the understanding and compassion we have gained, and to be able to use them to help others.